 What is PIP?

-Python PIP is a python package manager that basically helps the users install, review and use various packages/modules in Python programming.
+PIP is a python package manager that helps us to install, review and use various packages/modules in Python programming.

 PIP can be installed on different platforms.
 Let’s see how to install it on Windows, Linux, and Mac OS.